Sony A7R III vs A900

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the A7R III and the A900 have been discontinued, but can regularly be found used on eBay.
+Both the A7R III and the A900 have been discontinued, but can regularly be found used on ebay.
 The A900 was replaced by the Sony A99, while the A7R III was followed by the Sony A7R IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony A7R III Manual (free pdf) or the online Sony A900 Manual.
+Further information on the features and operation of the A7R III and A900 can be found, respectively, in the Sony A7R III Manual (free pdf) or the online Sony A900 Manual.

 So what is the bottom line?
 Is the Sony A7R III better than the Sony A900 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.